susmithar891/NomadNest/README.md

 # 🏡 NomadNest

-NomadNest is a full-stack web application that supports digital nomads by offering affordable and flexible housing options tailored to their lifestyle needs.
+NomadNest is a full-stack web application that supports digital nomads by offering affordable and flexible stay options tailored to their lifestyle needs providing 360 degree virtual view.

 ---